davidhorm/xwing-datatables/README.md

 ## Technology
 * [xwing-data2](/guidokessels/xwing-data2) - repository containing game data
-* [DataTables](https://www.datatables.net/) - jQuery plug-in for generating HTML Tables
+* [DataTables](https://www.datatables.net/) - jQuery plugin for generating HTML Tables
+* [excel-bootstrap-table-filter](/chestercharles/excel-bootstrap-table-filter) - jQuery plugin to generate an Excel-flavored table column filters

 ### Built With
 * [standard-version](/conventional-changelog/standard-version) - for automatic versioning and CHANGELOG generation
+* [HTMLMinifier](https://www.npmjs.com/package/html-minifier)(installed globally) - for minifying html

 ### Usage

-This project depends on another project.
-You may need to update the submodule to get the latest data.
+This project depends on other GitHub projects.
+You may need to update the submodules to get the latest data.
 ```
 git submodule update --init --recursive
 ```